frans-k/val_required/README.md

 # Required!

-This gem adds the methods required!(val) to main object as well as val.required!.
-See usage.
+This gem adds the method #required! to Object, raises an error if nil or String that doesn't match /\S/, otherwise returns self.

 ## Installation